About this listing

 This charming and private bedroom/bathroom studio cottage sits 60 feet from the main house on our 3 acres of beautiful rain forest.

-The studio cottage includes a very comfortable queen bed, fan, UV filtered rain water, and hot showers.
-If your vacation plans include cooking your own meals, kitchen privileges at the "big" house are available at no extra cost.
+The studio cottage includes a very comfortable queen bed, fan, UV filtered rain water, and hot showers, towels, bed linens, drinking water, soap, shampoo, blow dryer, etc. If your vacation plans include cooking your own meals, kitchen privileges at the "big" house are available.
 If you enjoy doing laundry on your vacation - we have state of the art washer and dryer available (and bio-degradable laundry detergent).
 Our temperatures are cool at night and pleasant during the day.
 The rain forest includes fresh clean air, lots of lush tropical foliage, beautiful anthuriums, hapu`u ferns, birds, crickets, and coqui frog - we enjoy their singing - and they are not too numerous.
 Star filled nights are also a bonus.

 Must love dogs goes without saying when staying at our house.
 They are our fur kids and family.
-Our pack has grown to include 6 dogs and 2 cats.
+Our pack has grown to include 5 dogs and 2 cats.
 They roam our property freely as do our guests.
 We have two very friendly mixed black labs, Miles and Ranger.
 We found them wandering near our home in fall of 2011 when they were 8 weeks old.
-We also have two cats, Xyla (2yrs) and Bruce (4yrs)- Xyla we found on the rain forest trail and Bruce, our last cottage tenants brought from Honolulu.
+We also have two cats, Xyla (3yrs) and Bruce (5yrs)- Xyla we found on the rain forest trail and Bruce, our last cottage tenants brought from Honolulu.
 In February of 2014 we added a new member to our pack, Lavender.
 A 2 yr old whippet/pit mix.
 She's a sweetheart.
 We adopted her from Rainbow Friends Animal Sanctuary.
 In June 2014 - we added Hank, a 1yr lab/shepherd mix.
 Brian would see him occasionally when he took the country road to work.
 After seeing the abandoned dog on and off for about 6 weeks - Brian was finally able to make that special connection.
 Hank got close enough to be pet, and has wanted to be pet ever since!
-In July, 2014 we added one more dog.
-Pua was adopted from Rainbow Friends Animal Sanctuary (she and Lavender used to share a kennel at RFAS).
-Pua is a terrier mix.
-She is 5 years old - she spent her young years malnourished so she has part skin and part fur.
 In February of 2015, we adopted Cole Boy from Rainbow Friends.
 He is a sweet boy and we are happy to have him as part of our pack.